gruppe-adler/TvT_WITA2016.Altis/README.md

 indepStartVehicles          | Classnames of all starting vehicles for INDEP.
 Picked at random. cacheAmountFactor           | Factor for amount of caches.
-Higher means more. cacheMinDist                | Minimum distance that caches have to have to each other. cacheMarkerVarianceIndep    | How inaccurate will cache markers be for INDEP? cacheMarkerVarianceBlufor   | How inaccurate will cache markers be for BLUFOR?
+Higher means more. cacheMinDist                | Minimum distance that caches have to have to each other. cacheIndepStartDist         | Minimum distance to INDEP start position that caches have to have. cacheMarkerVarianceIndep    | How inaccurate will cache markers be for INDEP? cacheMarkerVarianceBlufor   | How inaccurate will cache markers be for BLUFOR?